madgehugo/madgehugo/README.md

 I'm a Master's student in Computational Biology & Bioinformatics @ ETH Zurich, currently working on my thesis @ BioMedical Data Science Lab.
 - 👀 I’m interested in large-scale data science & data visualisation in healthcare and biomedicine.
-- 🌱 I’m currently working on the imputation of spinal cord injury data for recovery prediction.
+- 📝 I’m currently working on the imputation of spinal cord injury data for recovery prediction.
 - 🤓 I have previously worked in both academia (Borgwardt Lab, Stracquadanio Lab), as well as industry (Novartis, CELSA)
-- 💞️ I'll start my PhD @ BioMedical Data Science Lab, ETH Zurich, May 2023.
+- :briefcase: I'll start my PhD @ BioMedical Data Science Lab, ETH Zurich, May 2023.
 - 📫 You can reach me on [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/madgehugo)

 <!---